 Music is an essential part of any child or adult's education and life experience.
-Learning an instrument can improve a child's concentration, coordination, character (through diligent practice), self-confidence (through performance), appreciation of different kinds of music, and ability to express ideas and emotions.
-In other words, a quality music education can provide kids with the tools they need for success in life.
+Learning an instrument can improve concentration, coordination, character (through diligent practice), self-confidence (through performance), appreciation of different kinds of music, and ability to express ideas and emotions.
+In other words, a quality music education can provide the tools needed for success in life.

 Discovering different genres of music through playing an instrument can also be an incredible life-long joy.
 If you want to fall in love with music, then the Prince George Conservatory of Music is just the place to do it!

 We are pleased to introduce our newest faculty member, bassist Brin Porter.
 Brin has many years experience playing and teaching bass in a variety of styles.
 He is also an award winning composer, writing scores for plays and independent films.
 Brin will be teaching guitar, bass and upright bass.
 Call the office to set up lessons with Brin.

 Breathing and vocal warm-ups for singers, musicians and/or just for fun.
 Punch-card of 10 sessions $50.
 Instructed by Erica Skowron.

 This class is designed for special needs and/or physically challenged children, ages 3 - 5 yrs.
 Taught by former Child Development Centre music teacher, Erica Skowron, the class will include singing, playing percussion instruments and rhythmic movement.
 Music is a great tool to aid in cognitive development and helps to increase dexterity and self-expression.
 Children must be accompanied by a parent or guardian.
 A minimum of 6 participants is required for the class to run.
 For more information, call the Conservatory at 250-564-7467 or contact Erica at firstname.lastname@example.org.
 Additional classes may be added to accommodate younger or older children.